tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~
 {: #shared-mode title="Shared Mode Topology"}

-In Shared Mode, the provider is the origin server for all the domains whose DNS
+ECH can also be operated in "Split Mode", in which the transport-level
-records point to it.
-In this mode, the TLS connection is terminated by the
+connection is terminated by one server but the TLS-level connection is
-provider.
+terminated by a server behind it, as shown in {{split-mode}}.

 ~~~~
            +--------------------+     +---------------------+